jiwonlich/test-klaytn-docs/docs/dapp/json-rpc/api-references/klay.md

 ---
 description: >-
   APIs related to accounts, blocks, transactions, and nodes.
+This is tested with Tony.
 ---

 # Namespace klay <a id="namespace-klay"></a>